AcalaNetwork/hardhat-tutorials/liquidation/README.md

     it('onCollateralTransfer - Should fail if collateral is not allowed', async () => {
         await liquidation.setCollateralLimitedSupply(liquidation.address, true).then(r => r.wait())
         await expect(liquidation.onCollateralTransfer(liquidation.address, '10'))
-            .to.be.revertedWith("Liquidation: Collateral is not allowed");
+            .to.be.rejectedWith("Liquidation: Collateral is not allowed");
     })

     it('onCollateralTransfer - should fail if paused', async () => {
         await liquidation.pause().then(r => r.wait())
         await expect(liquidation.onCollateralTransfer(liquidation.address, '10'))
-            .to.be.revertedWith("Pausable: paused");
+            .to.be.rejectedWith("Pausable: paused");
         await liquidation.unpause().then(r => r.wait())

     })

     it('onCollateralTransfer - should fail if not called by EVM', async () => {
         await expect(liquidation.connect(signers[1]).onCollateralTransfer(liquidation.address, '10'))
-            .to.be.revertedWith("Liqudation: Only evm can call this function");
+            .to.be.rejectedWith("Liqudation: Only evm can call this function");
     })

     it('onCollateralTransfer - Should emit OnCollateralTransfer event', async () => {